-Past coursework, including courses that have been discontinued, may be recognized for purposes of advanced appraiser's certification.
-The Board must approve the courses previously taken.
+Past coursework, including courses that have been discontinued, may be recognized for purposes of advanced appraiser certification.
+However, if the course was not conducted by the Board, the Board must approve the courses previously taken; see later discussion in these guidelines regarding training hours.
 If the courses are not already listed in the Board's official training records, the applicant must provide proof of completion of the course and passage of the course examination.

-An appraiser who wishes to receive advanced appraiser's certification on the basis of past training should list on the application form BOE-747-BC the titles, dates, and sources of all courses that appear to qualify for recognition.
-If the Board finds that the courses constitute an acceptable course of study, advanced appraiser's certification will be approved.
+An appraiser who wishes to receive advanced appraiser certification on the basis of the prescribed course of study, must complete Section A on form BOE-747-BC listing the course names, numbers, source, and dates.
+Board staff will review the courses taken and determine if they constitute an acceptable course of study.
+If they meet the qualifications, an advanced appraiser certificate will be issued.